fern-api/olimar-gh-app/README.md

 2. The server verifies the webhook signature
 3. Based on the event type (PR merge or push), it determines the target branch
 4. It looks up the corresponding workflow file for that branch
-5. It triggers a workflow dispatch with relevant context (PR number, commit SHA, etc.)
+5. It triggers a workflow dispatch with relevant context (PR number, commit SHA, etc.)\

+## Testing with the [Development] Fern Bot Github App
+To set up the app I:
+1. created a new webhook secret (should be rotated and saved in 1Pass before production use)
+2. Disabled SSL for now (so I can use my local server without need to setup encryption)
+3. Created a new private key (will delete before production use and create a real one to be stored in a more secure location)